bitwiseworks/python-os2/Doc/library/functions.rst

    stable if it guarantees not to change the relative order of elements that compare equal --- this is helpful for sorting in multiple passes (for example, sort by department, then by salary grade).

+   The sort algorithm uses only ``<`` comparisons between items.
+While defining an :meth:`~object.__lt__` method will suffice for sorting, :PEP:`8` recommends that all six :ref:`rich comparisons
+   <comparisons>` be implemented.
+This will help avoid bugs when using
+   the same data with other ordering tools such as :func:`max` that rely on a different underlying method.
+Implementing all six comparisons also helps avoid confusion for mixed type comparisons which can call reflected the :meth:`~object.__gt__` method.

    For sorting examples and a brief sorting tutorial, see :ref:`sortinghowto`.